itcommit-aws/tesslabs/lab10.md

-# 실습 #10 : Building and Deploying Containers Using Amazon Elastic Container Service
+# Lab #10 : Building and Deploying Containers Using Amazon Elastic Container Service

     90분